swishs-client-mod-plugins/holy-notes/README.md

 # holy-notes
- A Powercord plugin that lets you note messages.
+ A Powercord plugin that lets you annotate messages in a Notebook as personal pins.

-I will not be working on this plugin anymore (as I am banned from Powercord) so I am putting it publicly on github for anyone who wants to continue it.

 ### Some quick notes:

+Since Swishilicous will not be working on this plugin anymore, I decided to work on it as a hobby and personal project because this would be the last plugin I still need to replace on my old BD plugin list.
+I want to stop using BDCompat.

-The plugin will run if you copy all the files to your pc right now, but some thing are broken; the actual display of noted messages (accessible through a notebook icon button at the top of discord (same location as the multitask plugin)) is almost completly broken.
-Saving notes is fully functional, as well as all injections (I think).
-There is one (maybe two) missing injection(s), if you click the three dots on a message it shows a drop down with more options.
-I would've also added the note button to this menu (optional: add it to the message buttons as well but only when you shift click (like the new discord quick delete messages)) Currently, the way to save a note is to right click a message and click "Note Message", the message will then be saved to a 'notes.json' file located in the 'NotesHandler' folder.
+The actual display of noted messages (accessible through a notebook icon button at the top bar of discord) doesn't work like the original plugin from BD, and I have no idea how to fix it properly.
+I patched Swishlicious original implementation so that the messages wouldn't overlap.

+Saving and deleting notes is fully functional.
+Currently, the only way to save a note is to right click a message and click "Note Message", the message will then be saved to a 'notes.json' file located in the 'NotesHandler' folder.
-I am also giving anyone full permission to do anything they want with this code, as well as strip any mentions of my name from it.

-Oh, and to anyone who wants to maintain it, you should check with Kyza first as he's the one who wrote the Settings/NotesHandler for this plugin (originally in message translate)
+Added 3 commands:
+ - .ListNotes, lists all note's IDs in your notebook, followed by a 10 word preview.
+ - .GetNote {ID}, displays note as a text (will implement the embed later) given it's ID.
+ - .DeleteNote {ID}, deletes note from your notebook given it's ID.

+There is one missing injection, if you click the three dots on a message it shows a drop down with more options.
+I will try to add the note button to this menu too.